 - Try a tape or CD that will guide you through a relaxation exercise or visualization.
 There are many available.
 You can even make your own.

 - Make up for lost sleep as soon as possible.

-A baby monitor will alert you to any nighttime problems your parent may be having, and he will feel secure knowing that if he calls in the middle of the night, you will hear him.
-Show him how the monitor works.
+A baby monitor will alert you to any nighttime problems your parent may be having, and they will feel secure knowing that if they call in the middle of the night, you will hear them.
+Show them how the monitor works.

 If it's the bed that's keeping your father awake, consider getting a hospital bed.
-Medicare will pay for it if his doctor recommends it.
+Medicare will pay for it if their doctor recommends it.

 A foam "egg crate" mattress will help prevent bedsores and can be purchased from any medical supply house.

 Rotate a new mattress once a month the first year and every season (four times a year) after that.
 A mattress should be replaced every eight to ten years.